 - Esophageal manometry.
 This test measures the rhythmic muscle contractions in your esophagus when you swallow, the coordination and force exerted by the esophagus muscles, and how well your lower esophageal sphincter relaxes or opens during a swallow.

-- X-rays of your upper digestive system (esophagram).
+- X-rays of your upper digestive system, also called an esophagram.
 X-rays are taken after you drink a chalky liquid that coats and fills the inside lining of your digestive tract.
-The coating allows your doctor to see a silhouette of your esophagus, stomach and upper intestine.
+The coating allows your provider to see a silhouette of your esophagus, stomach and upper intestine.

 - Upper endoscopy.
-Your doctor inserts a thin, flexible tube equipped with a light and camera (endoscope) down your throat to examine the inside of your esophagus and stomach.
-Endoscopy can also be used to collect a sample of tissue (biopsy) to be tested for other esophageal diseases.
+Your provider inserts a thin, flexible tube equipped with a light and camera down your throat to examine the inside of your esophagus and stomach.
+This instrument is called an endoscope.
+Endoscopy also can be used to collect a sample of tissue to be tested for other esophageal diseases.
+This tissue sample is known as a biopsy.

 Treatment depends on the frequency and severity of your esophageal spasms.

-If your spasms make it difficult to eat or drink, your doctor might recommend:
+If your spasms make it difficult to eat or drink, your provider might recommend:

 - Managing any underlying conditions.
 Esophageal spasms are sometimes associated with conditions such as heartburn or gastroesophageal reflux disease (GERD).
-Your doctor might recommend a proton pump inhibitor to treat GERD, or an antidepressant, such as imipramine (Tofranil), which may help reduce the sensation of pain in the esophagus.
+Your provider might recommend a proton pump inhibitor to treat GERD.
+Sometimes an antidepressant, such as imipramine (Tofranil), may be prescribed.
+This medicine may help reduce the sensation of pain in the esophagus.

 - Surgery (myotomy).
-If medication doesn't work, your doctor might recommend a procedure that involves cutting the muscle at the lower end of the esophagus to weaken esophageal contractions.
+If medicine doesn't work, your provider might recommend a procedure that involves cutting the muscle at the lower end of the esophagus.
+This procedure, called a myotomy, can help weaken esophageal contractions.
 Long-term studies of this approach aren't available, so myotomy generally isn't recommended for esophageal spasms.
 However, it might be considered if other treatments don't work.

 - Peroral endoscopic myotomy (POEM).
-In this new minimally invasive technique, an endoscope inserted through your mouth and down your throat allows a surgeon to make an incision in the inside lining of your esophagus.
+The POEM procedure is minimally invasive.
+This recent technique involves inserting an endoscope through your mouth and down your throat.
+This allows a surgeon to make an incision in the inside lining of your esophagus.
 Then, as in standard myotomy, the surgeon cuts the muscle at the lower end of the esophagus.
 Like standard myotomy, POEM is usually considered only if other treatments don't work.

 Lifestyle and home remedies